adambor/SolLightning-readme/sol-onchain-swaps.md

 # On-chain swaps between bitcoin and Solana utilizing bitcoin relay

+Uses [bitcoin relay](https://github.com/adambor/BTCRelay-Sol) for proofs that a bitcoin transaction was really sent and confirmed on bitcoin blockchain.
+This works by storing SPV (simplified payment verification) copy of the bitcoin blockchain on Solana, meaning bitcoin blockheaders (with merkle roots) are verified and stored on Solana.
+Anyone can then prove that he sent a bitcoin transaction with a merkle proof.

 ## PTLC (proof-time locked contract)
 Contract similar to HTLC (hash-time locked contract), where claimer needs to provide a proof instead of a secret for a hash.
-In this case the proof is transaction verification through bitcoin relay.
+In this case the proof is transaction verification through [bitcoin relay](https://github.com/adambor/BTCRelay-Sol).